ExMember/exmember.github.io/_posts/2025-11-16-us-immigration-law-is-white-supremacist-policy.md

 ---

 Our immigration policy is weaponry\
-It started and still is presently\
+It started and it still is presently\
 &nbsp;&nbsp;&nbsp;&nbsp;Wielding control\
 &nbsp;&nbsp;&nbsp;&nbsp;With only one goal\
 To maintain and to defend white supremacy.